jayjpsc/godotfirst2dgamebuild/README.md

-# godotfirst2dgamebuild
+# myfirst2dgamebuildongodot
-learning game programming and designing skill on godot.
+learning games programming and designing skill on godot.